Carbon Fiber Water Main Lining: 26th Street across Allegheny River to River Ave

-Our crews are currently rehabilitating a water main that runs beneath the river by installing a carbon fiber lining inside the pipe.
-Carbon‑fiber water main lining is used because it provides a fast, strong, and minimally disruptive way to rehabilitate aging or damaged pipes, especially large‑diameter 48" transmission mains, like the one we’re working on for this project.
+Originally installed in 1914, our crews are currently rehabilitating a water main that runs beneath the river by installing a carbon fiber lining inside the pipe.
+Carbon fiber water main lining is used because it provides a fast, strong, and minimally disruptive way to rehabilitate aging or damaged pipes, especially large diameter transmission mains, like the one we’re working on for this project.

 This upgrade is essential to maintain long‑term reliability.